kristen770/Phase-3-Final-Project/README.md

  [](/Photos/image1.jpeg)

-According to the WWF: "some 1.1 billion people worldwide lack access to water, and a total of 2.7 billion find water scarce for at least one month of the year.
-Inadequate sanitation is also a problem for 2.4 billion people—they are exposed to diseases, such as cholera and typhoid fever, and other water-borne illnesses" thus finding a way to accurately predict water pump functionality would dramatically improve the lives of many, especially women and girls, living in Tazania.
+Water scarcity is not a new issue, but it is one the world has failed to adequately address.
+According to the World Wildlife Foundation, "some 1.1 billion people worldwide lack access to water, and a total of 2.7 billion find water scarce for at least one month of the year.
+Inadequate sanitation is also a problem for 2.4 billion people—they are exposed to diseases, such as cholera and typhoid fever, and other water-borne illnesses."
+Tanzania, where nearly 50 percent of all water wells are in disrepair, suffers greatly from this crisis.

+Yet, with crisis comes opportunity -- opportunity to help, to make something better.
+Fixing the wells is a good first step, but it's nonetheless reactive.
+A more proactive approach --  Accurately predicting water pump functionality, therefore providing more consistent access to clean water and sanitary services -- would dramatically improve the lives of many, especially women and girls.

 # EDA Analysis
 <p align="center">